logo

 For engines other than LuaTeX, or if you want to modify the automatically generated MathML,then LaTeX needs to be supplied MathML in a separate file.

-The format of the file may be seen in the example below. which has a prepared section for every equation found in the document.
+The format of the file may be seen in the example below which has a prepared section for every equation found in the document.
 The section shows the LaTeX-source and a hash value and a <math></math> tag.
 LaTeX can write out a “dummy” version of this file with an empty math element for each formula which must be filled in before LaTeX is re-run to incorporate the MathML.
 This is controlled by use of the key math/mathml/write-dummy.

 The math should be filled with a suitable MathML representation and the dummy file should then be renamed to <file>-mathml.html.

-Even if using pdfLaTeX for the final document, you may prefer to use LuaLaTeX for an intitial run as LuaLaTeX will write out a version of the file with MathML already generated.
+Even if using pdfLaTeX for the final document, you may prefer to use LuaLaTeX for an initial run as LuaLaTeX will write out a version of the file with MathML already generated.
 If needed this MathML may still be edited and the file renamed to <file>-mathml.html .

 Associated MathML Files (pdflatex)